 But enough about the past, yes?
 Let’s get back to the current life, specifically the nightlife.

-After a few weeks of living in HCMC, residents may start to get the feeling that there is not much to do on weekends.
+After a few weeks of living in Ho Chi Minh City, residents may start to get the feeling that there is not much to do on weekends.
 In reality, quite a lot of things are happening.
-The key is to get to know people that do things you’re interested in and where and when said things take place.
+The key is to get to know people that do things you’re interested in, and where and when said things take place.

 With such a diverse range of people and backgrounds that live and work in Ho Chi Minh City, there is a plethora of clubs, societies for everything including games, and even sports events which will ensure that you will never be lonely or bored.